rancher/rancher-docs/docs/how-to-guides/new-user-guides/kubernetes-clusters-in-rancher-setup/set-up-cloud-providers/amazon.md

       enable-leader-migration: "true"
 ```

+6. If upgrading Kubernetes version, set Kubernetes version as well.

+7. Update the cluster.
+There should be new `aws-cloud-controller-manager` pods running in the cluster.

-6. Optionally, AWS cloud controller manager can be updated to disable leader migration.
-Upgrade the chart and remove following section from container args:
+8. Optionally after the upgrade, AWS cloud controller manager can be updated to disable leader migration.
+Upgrade the chart and remove following section from container arguments:
 ```
 - --enable-leader-migration=true
 ```

-### Using the Out-of-Tree AWS Cloud Provider for RKE2
+### Using Out-of-tree AWS Cloud Provider for RKE2

 1. [Node name conventions and other prerequisites](https://cloud-provider-aws.sigs.k8s.io/prerequisites/) must be followed for cloud provider to find the instance correctly.
 2. Rancher managed RKE2/K3s clusters don't support configuring `providerID`, however the engine will set the node name correctly if the following configuration is set on the provisioning cluster object: